The Spy Who Loved Me (film): Filming

 The main unit began its work in August 1976 in Sardinia.
 Don McLaughlan, then head of public relations at Lotus Cars, heard that Eon was shopping for a new Bond car.
 He drove a prototype Lotus Esprit with all Lotus branding taped over, and parked it outside the Eon offices at Pinewood studios; on seeing the car, Eon asked Lotus to borrow both of the prototypes for filming.
 Initial filming of the car chase resulted in disappointing action sequences.
 While moving the car between shoots, Lotus test driver Roger Becker so impressed the crew with his handling of the car that for the rest of filming on Sardinia, Becker became the stunt driver.

 The motorcycle sidecar missile used in one chase sequence was built by film staff at Pinewood and used a standard Kawasaki Z900 and a custom-made sidecar outfit.
 The sidecar was made large enough so that a stuntman could lie flat inside.
-It had two 10-inch scooter wheels on each side, a Suzuki 185 engine, and the detached projectile was steered through a small solid rubber wheel at the front.
+It had 10-inch scooter wheels, a Suzuki 185 engine, and the detached projectile was steered through a small solid rubber wheel at the front.
 A heavily smoked perspex nose allowed the stuntman sufficient visibility to steer the device whilst being entirely hidden from view.
 A pincer-type lock held the sidecar in place until operated by the pilot via a solenoid switch.
 The sequences involving the outfit were sped up, as the weight of the sidecar made the outfit very difficult to control.

 In October, the second unit travelled to Nassau to film the underwater sequences.
 To create the illusion of the car becoming a submarine, seven different models were used, one for each step of the transformation.
 One of the models, designed by Derby marine engineer Alex Leam, was a fully mobile submarine, "Wet Nellie", equipped with an engine built by Miami-based Perry Submarines.
 The car seen entering the sea was a mock-up shell, propelled off the jetty by a compressed air cannon, whilst the first underwater shot of the car was a miniature model filmed in a test tank.
 Three full-size bodyshells were used to depict the actual car-to-submersible transition.
 During the model sequences, the air bubbles seen appearing from the vehicle were created by Alka-Seltzer tablets or from divers driving the submarine, who were hidden by the black louvres of the Esprit in submarine mode.